On the Impossible Safety of Large AI Models: Alchemical fixes

 \subsection{Portability of fixes}

-In the past couple of years, issues in already deployed \emph{foundation models} triggered series of media coverage for the companies that deployed them.
+In the past couple of years, issues in already deployed LAIMs triggered series of media coverage for the companies that deployed them.
 In a few notable cases, the {\it observed} issue tends to be solved after the coverage, like in 2018 with non-gendered pronouns in Turkish translations~\cite{turkish2018}.
-But manual fixes cannot fix an exponentially large subset of contexts that \emph{foundation models} are asked to address.
+But manual fixes cannot fix an exponentially large subset of contexts that LAIMs are asked to address.
 Moreover, they must be systematically adapted to new models.
 One more promising path is the use of automated rewriting, as was proposed and implemented in 2020~\cite{scalablefixes2020}.
 However, scaling fixes remains hard.

-Besides, problems that were previously fixed can reappear in updated \emph{foundation models}, as was the case in 2021 with the aforementioned issue of gender-neutrality, this time for the Hungarian language~\cite{hungarian2021}.
-With increasingly larger models, fixes that worked with models of $d$ parameters cannot to be expected to work on the next generation, of dimension $d' \gg d$.
-At the very least, today's fixes are not reliable and/or scalable to make ever \emph{foundation models} secure.
+Besides, problems that were previously fixed can reappear in updated LAIMs, as was the case in 2021 with the aforementioned issue of gender-neutrality, this time for the Hungarian language~\cite{hungarian2021}.
+At the very least, today's fixes are not reliable and/or scalable to make ever LAIMs secure.